- Home

 4. Collect seeds from plants and store them for next year

-While deadheading allows you to stay in control of your garden and encourage new flowers, leaving some seed heads in place can actually look quite attractive.
+While deadheading allows you to stay in control of your garden and encourages new flowers, leaving some seed heads in place can look quite attractive.
 It can also allow you to collect and save the seeds before they fall naturally.

-Depending on the type of seeds, some will want to be sown in late autumn, while others might want to be stored in a cool, dry place until early spring.
+Some seeds can be sown in late autumn, while others might be best stored in a cool, dry place until early spring.
 Why not take a look at our planting calendar, which will show you the best months to sow seeds for different types of flowers and vegetables?
-Collecting seeds to sow is a great way to plan ahead while saving some money on buying new plants or seeds.
+Collecting seeds to sow is a great way to plan ahead while saving money on buying new ones.

 The RHS offers a useful guide that has more information on collecting and storing seeds.
 The video below will also show you how to collect seeds from dahlias.